When You Try to Adopt/Rescue a Dog But the Universe is Against You

 We walked in and this sweet little puppy was so calm and friendly my heart melted.
 She sat in Peter’s lap and just laid her chin on his chest and looked up at him.
 I think that pretty much closed the deal.

 We stayed for about 20 minutes engaging with her and talking to her owner and I asked Peter if he wanted to go see the other two sets of puppies.
 Much to my surprise (or maybe not) he simply said, “why?”

 About 15 minutes later we were driving home with Angel, now named Biscuit, on my lap.
-Funny thing is Peter told me before we left the house that we weren't getting a dog today.
+The funny thing is Peter told me before we left the house that we weren’t getting a dog today.
 Funny how fate steps in.